 3.10 Members who cease to be in good standing, as determined by the Board of Directors, Discipline or Appeal Panels, will not be entitled to vote at meetings of Members or be entitled to the benefits and privileges of membership, including but not limited to programming or competitions, until such time as the Board is satisfied that the Member has met the definition of good standing as set out above.

 Article 4 - Fees

-4.1 All Full Members and Associate Members shall pay a membership fee as determined from time to time and passed at a meeting of the Board of Directors.
-This fee entitles Full Members and Associate Members to a maximum of one year membership in the Corporation.
+4.1 All Members shall pay a membership fee as determined from time to time and passed at a meeting of the Board of Directors.
+This fee entitles Members to a maximum of one year membership in the Corporation.